Effect of receptor clustering on chemotactic performance of Escherichia coli: sensing versus adaptation

-{\it Performance peak at an optimal size of receptor cluster:} For a swimming cell with a linearly varying $c(x)$, the steady state position distribution $P(x)$ of the cell also assumes an almost linear form (see inset of Fig. \ref{fig:pxv}A).
+{\it Performance peak at an optimal size of receptor cluster:} For a swimming cell with a linearly varying $c(x)$, the steady state position distribution $P(x)$ of the cell also assumes an almost linear form (see inset of Fig. \ref{fig:pxv}a).
 Clearly, a good performance implies a steep slope of $P(x)$.
-In Fig. \ref{fig:pxv}A (main plot) we plot this slope as a function of receptor cluster size and find a peak.
+In Fig. \ref{fig:pxv}a (main plot) we plot this slope as a function of receptor cluster size and find a peak.
 A related quantity $\langle C \rangle = \int P(x) c(x) dx$ which gives the average nutrient amount experienced by the cell, is often used to characterize performance when $c(x)$ or $P(x)$ is not linear \cite{dev2018optimal, flores2012signaling, celani2010bacterial}.
 We find a similar peak in $\langle C \rangle$ also (data not shown here).
 Chemotactic drift velocity $V$ measures how fast the cell climbs up the concentration gradient and a large $V$ implies a good performance.
-To extract $V$ from the run-and-tumble trajectory of the cell we measure net displacement of the cell in a run and divide it by the mean run duration.
-We present our data in Fig. \ref{fig:pxv}B main plot which shows a pronounced peak.
+To extract $V$ from the run-and-tumble trajectory of the cell we measure the mean value of net displacement of the cell in a run and divide it by the mean run duration \cite{de2004chemotaxis, chatterjee2011chemotaxis, pankratova2018chemotactic, samanta2017predicting, dev2018optimal}.
+We present our data in Fig. \ref{fig:pxv}b inset which shows a pronounced peak.
 Another possible way to measure the drift velocity is from the net displacement in a fixed time interval $T$ and divide that by $T$.
-In the inset of Fig. \ref{fig:pxv}B we show the plot for this quantity and find similar peak.
+In the main plot of Fig. \ref{fig:pxv}b we show the plot for this quantity, denoted as $U$ and find a similar peak.